jazzband/djangorestframework-simplejwt/README.rst

   HMAC signing, this should be a random string with at least as many bits of information as is required by the signing protocol.
 For RSA signing, this should be a string which contains an RSA private key which is 2048 bits or longer.
-Since Simple JWT default to using 256-bit HMAC signing, the ``SIGNING_KEY`` setting defaults to the value of the ``SECRET_KEY`` setting for your django project.
+Since Simple JWT defaults to using 256-bit HMAC signing, the ``SIGNING_KEY`` setting defaults to the value of the ``SECRET_KEY`` setting for your django project.
 Although this is the most reasonable default that Simple JWT can provide, it is recommended that developers change this setting